sakshaat/learning-swagger/README.md

 # Basic Swagger/OpenAPI Project

 Learning how to use Swagger/Open API with NodeJS/Express.
+Also trying out GitHub Actions.
+It was actually suprisingly painless to set it up to run basic tests.
+Cool.

 ## Basic commands
 - Run server - `npm start`/`swagger project start`